-This is a complicated issue.
-Not all public buildings are public forums that could allow access for signature gathering.
-The right to use government property for soliciting signatures depends upon whether the property by law or tradition has been given the status of a public forum, or rather has been reserved for specific official purposes.
+Not all public buildings are public forums that allow access for signature gathering.
+The right to use government property for soliciting signatures depends upon whether the property by law or tradition has been given the status of a public forum (property that has been reserved for specific official purposes).
 In other words, a government building may have a non-solicitation policy, which could preclude signature gathering.
 A Sponsor should check with each agency to determine the policy for each agency.
-Even if a public building is considered a public forum, the government may still implement reasonable time, place and manner restrictions.
-It is always advisable to consult with a competent attorney, before undertaking any effort to gather signatures.
+Even if a public building is considered a public forum, the government may still implement reasonable time, place and manner restrictions for gathering signatures.
+It is always advisable to consult with legal counsel before undertaking any effort to gather signatures.